 Outside the station, you will have plenty of time to take photos at both the Geographic and Ceremonial Poles.
 Enjoy this special place and imagine how it must have felt to stand here a century ago with only the sound of the wind and an endless expanse of white stretching northward in all directions.

 Your visit to the Pole will last approximately 3-4 hours.
-Given the cold conditions and altitude, we’ve found this to be the perfect amount of time for guests to accomplish their objectives and enjoy the experience.
+Given the cold conditions and altitude, this is the perfect amount of time for guests to accomplish their objectives and enjoy the experience.

 *Day 6 or 7: Return to Punta Arenas, Chile

-When weather and runway conditions permit, our intercontinental aircraft will arrive at Union Glacier to transport you back to Chile.
-Our staff will meet you at the airport and transfer you back to your hotel.
+When weather and runway conditions permit, the intercontinental aircraft will arrive at Union Glacier to transport you back to Chile.
+The staff will meet you at the airport and transfer you back to your hotel.

 Union Glacier CampANI